nw4466tu/Active-Directory-Configurations/README.md

 <img src="https://i.imgur.com/X6UGnsf.png" height="80%" width="80%" alt="Configuration Steps"/>
 </p>
 <p>
 To facilitate the client's integration into the domain, it is important to configure the DNS settings initially.
+This involves directing the DNS server to the domain controller's private IP address.
 </p>
 <br />